Leadership development

 Leadership level of the participant

-The seniority of the leader being coached directly affects the fee.
+The seniority of the leader directly affects the fee.

-Senior executives carry greater organizational responsibility, face more complex decisions, and generate a proportionally larger return when their leadership improves.
+Senior executives carry greater organizational responsibility, face more complex decisions, and generate a proportionally larger return when their performance improves.

-HR teams should budget based on the level of each individual leader rather than a single organization-wide coaching rate.
+HR teams should budget based on each leader’s level, not a single organization-wide coaching rate.

 Independent coach versus coaching firm